lennard134/TicketToRideLAMAS/index.md

 visible cards (but not a locomotive card) or the closed deck.
 In case an agent chooses to place trains on a connection between two cities, it can only claim a connection when it is part of the resulting shortest route or when it purposefully blocks another agent on its shortest route.
+With purposefully blocking an opponent, we mean that it must know the card of the agent, and it claims a route on the shortest route of this opponent.

+Lastly, when an agent cannot claim any connection anymore, since, for example, there is no possible route for its destination card anymore, and it cannot purposefully block another agent, the agent 'announces' that it cannot claim any routes (every turn). __(For now, for simplicity reasons, we assume this does not change the model, although it contains useful information.)__ This will be explained later and is found to be necessary as otherwise the game might continue infinitely, as the agents might always pick train cards.
+When, after another agent's turn the agent can claim a connection again, this will be 'announced' too.

 ### Public announcements
 If an agent completes a route from its route cards, this completion is (instantly) publicly announced to all agents.
 This means that upon route completion:

-$$\[p_{ij}\] [p_{ij}]$$
+$$[p_{ij}] p_{ij}$$

-With this, all states in which $$\neg p_{ij}$$ holds, can be removed for simplification.
+With this, the model changes such that all states in which $$\neg p_{ij}$$ holds, can be removed for simplification.

-Another `announcement'
+Another 'announcement' that modifies the model is that of claiming routes.
+When an agent claims a route, it gives information to the other agents.
+As earlier mentioned, an agent may only claim a route, when it is part of the shortest route of one of its destination cards, or when it purposefully blocks an opponent (see explanation above).
+Hence, claiming routes gives information to other agents as it must be one of the two.

 ### Map
+Consider the problem as a network $$\mathcal{G} = (\mathcal{N}, \mathcal{A})$$, where each arc (connection)
+$$a \in \mathcal{A}$$ has weight $$w_a$$, which is the number of trains that is needed to claim the connection.
+The nodes correspond to the cities.
+...

 ### Shortest route
 We will use the A* path planner to find the shortest route between two cities.
-Here the number of train cards that is needed to claim a connection are the edge costs.
+Here the number of trains that is needed to claim a connection are the edge costs.
-A* path finding voor beslissen waar agent heen gaat.
-Agent gaat altijd voor route vanaf start/eindpunt.
-Hoe gaan we moves ranken?

 ### End-game
-Einde van spel:
-* Als een speler nog twee treinen over heeft mag iedereen nog 1 ronde spelen
-* Een speler heeft alle routes gehaald
-* Als het voor geen een speler meer mogelijk om een route te halen
+The game can be ended in three ways:
+* When an agent has claimed a connection, and it has left only two trains, every agent has only one turn left;
+* When an agent accomplished all destination cards;
+* When all agents 'announced' in subsequent turns that they cannot claim any routes anymore.

+## Findings
+...